 Erowid My Fridge Food - Recipes you already have in your Fridge Tyler Durden’s 8 Rules of Innovation We all want to do remarkable things, and lead remarkable lives.
 No one wants to spend the day engaged in mundane productivity in pursuit of a meaningless consumer existence.
 Certainly not you, right?
 So why do we find it so hard to break out of our rut and do truly innovative things?
 Because it’s hard.
+Because it often requires us to significantly alter our perspectives and step outside our comfort zones.
 It’s almost like becoming another person.
 I Know This Because Tyler Knows This… If you haven’t seen the movie Fight Club (or read Chuck Palahniuk’s excellent novel), I won’t spoil the fantastic plot twist where we come to understand who Tyler Durden really is.
 At its core, Fight Club is about living the life you truly want to live, and the hard path to getting there.
 Luckily, Tyler says a lot of things that apply directly to innovative action.
 Tyler’s First Rule of Innovation: “No fear.
 This is the most important lesson, and it’s the one people struggle with and resist.
-But believe it or not, this is how I’ve been running my businesses for the last 10 years.
-Tyler’s Second Rule of Innovation:
+“No fear!
+Seriously.

 NASA - Home Why is a raven like a writing desk?
 A Straight Dope Classic from Cecil's Storehouse of Human Knowledge April 18, 1997 Dear Cecil: This is something that drives me crazy every time I hear it: "Why is a raven like a writing desk?" — Mary, via the Internet Dear Mary: This riddle is famous, although it's the rarefied kind of fame that entails most people never having heard of it.
 "Have you guessed the riddle yet?"
 At this point most of us are thinking: Ho-ho, that Lewis Carroll, is he hilarious or what?
 Oh, they say.
 Lewis Carroll himself got bugged about this so much that he was moved to write the following in the preface to the 1896 edition of his book: Enquiries have been so often addressed to me, as to whether any answer to the Hatter's Riddle can be imagined, that I may as well put on record here what seems to me to be a fairly appropriate answer, viz: 'Because it can produce a few notes, tho they are very flat; and it is never put with the wrong end in front!'
 Did this discourage people?
 Not bad for amateurs.
 Cecil replies: